Financial Aid for Books and Supplies

 The University of San Francisco does not participate in any revenue-sharing arrangements with any lender, nor does the University receive gifts from any lender, a guarantor, or a loan servicer for providing Loan Funds to its student population.

-The “USF Private Loan Option List” is a list of lenders that USF has successfully worked with in the past and that USF students have borrowed from over the past five or more years.
+The “USF Private Loan Comparison” is a list of lenders that USF has successfully worked with in the past and that USF students have borrowed from over the past five or more years.
 Students are not limited to these options when choosing a lender.
 USF approves or denies loan requests based on enrollment only.
 Any student receiving a Private loan must be enrolled in at least one class.
 Any student receiving Federal Direct loans must enroll at least half-time.
 If these conditions are not met, USF may deny the student loan certification.